HoganMcDonald/2018_year_of_AI/README.md

 I will be curious to see how they affect models as I do more hands on work.

 I also picked up the book *Data Science from Scratch* by Grus and am enjoying it so far.
 It is a good introductory volume on data science and is helping to fill in a lot of the holes in my compsci and math knowledge that will help me moving forward.

+### Week 3
+January 17th - 23rd